LukaD-77/ENSE-271---Portfolio---2025/Lab 5 - WordPress Environment Setup with Loca WP/readme.md

-# Task: Create a Persona That is Buying Tickets for a Concert and Make a Blog Page for the Persona
+# Task: Create a Persona that is Buying Tickets for a Concert and Make a Blog Page for the Persona

 ## Description
 Create a blog website for a designed persona by following these steps: